ServiceNow v6 Integration Guide | PagerDuty

 Application Access Controls

-In order for the PagerDuty integration to function, a ServiceNow administrator must make the following changes:
+To ensure the PagerDuty integration functions correctly, a ServiceNow administrator must make the following changes:

-1. In the left hand application navigator, search System Definition and select the Tables module.
+1. In the left-hand application navigator, navigate to System Definition Tables.
 Search for and open the record for the User (sys_user) table.

-2. Select the Application Access tab and check the Allow configuration checkbox.
-This will allow you to provision PagerDuty users from a user form.
-Click Update to save.
+2. Select the Application Access tab, select the Allow configuration checkbox to allow provisioning PagerDuty users from a user form, and click Update.

 Application Access settings